Which airlines have the best and worst customer service?

 There are a couple of clear trends which show that these aren't simply disgruntled passengers, and that it's largely the fault of the airlines themselves.

 One of the main giveaways is that the rate of complaints is clearly divided in two ways:

 - Budget or full service: Budget airlines tended to have higher complaint rates.

-- By airline group: Jetstar is owned by Qantas Group, while Tigerair is owned by Virgin Australia Group.
+- By airline group: Jetstar is owned by Qantas Group.
 Across the board, Qantas Group seems significantly better at fielding complaints than its Virgin Australia counterparts, for all its airlines.

 Overall, Qantas is definitely doing something right, for its Qantas-branded and Jetstar flights alike.

 Tangentially, the Rex numbers are clearly quite unusual.
 It looks like all complaints might have been a triple-barrel of airport customer service refusing to give a refund after a flight delay.

 The good news

 Overall, Australia's airlines are fairly good at getting back to customers.
 Out of 73,174,402 recorded passengers carried in 2016, the Advocate received only 1,055 eligible complaints.

 To be eligible, a complaint simply has to be about something that happened within the last 12 months, something that relates to a participating airline service, and they must have already tried going to the airline.